 Refund of meter security

-See Clause 5.4.12.4.
+See 5.4.12.4.

 Meter calibration

 Meter Calibration means the act of checking or adjusting (by comparison with the BIS standard for Water Meter Specifications) the accuracy of a meter.
 This means to request the ULBs for meter calibration if it is not as per the BIS Standards.